Retro-Devils/WickedOS/README.md

 To solve this

--Click on settings in Android system, then unhide files.
+- Click on settings in Android system, then unhide files.
 If you see desired app listed unhide it will show in frontend.

 If above do not work the app will more than likely not show in frontend .